 Publishing steps is done by

 deploying your step to the Steps Store.
-To do so create a project on Wercker for your step by going to Create and selecting Application.
+To do so, create a project on Wercker for your step by going to Create and by selecting Application.

 The build process will run in the same way as any other application on Wercker.
 After the application has built, and the